CE - Continuing Education

 Dr Steve Skinner – Diagnostic Imaging

-Dr Strasser – Navicular Syndrome, Not a Disease but a the way the effect are acting on the hoof
+Dr Strasser – Navicular Syndrome, Not a Disease but how the effects are acting on the hoof

-Thorsten Kaiser ( New Zealander) – Using the horse as a diagnostics Tool for trimming
+Thorsten Kaiser ( New Zealander) – Using the horse as a diagnostic tool for trimming

-Udo Riedel – Connection between hoof and movement from an osteopath’s point of view
+Udo Riedel – Connections between hoof and movement from an osteopath’s point of view

 Sesamoid Bones Position: Uneven hoof capsule creates a unilateral strain on the sesamoid bones from an uneven pill on the ligaments.

-I felt this and can’t wait to see if its helps in the field.
+I felt this and can’t wait to see if it helps in the field.

-It is important to aim for these guild lines but more important it the horses loading!
+It is important to aim for these guild lines but more important if the horses are loading!